Learning Deep Features for One-Class Classification: Related Work

 Generic one-class classification problem has been addressed using several different approaches in the literature.
 Most of these approaches predominately focus on proposing a better classification scheme operating on a chosen feature and are not specifically designed for the task of one-class image classification.
 One of the initial approaches to one-class learning was to estimate a parametric generative model based on the training data.
 Work in \cite{DBLP:conf/visapp/2009-s}, \cite{Bishop:2006:PRM:1162264}, propose to use Gaussian distributions and Gaussian Mixture Models (GMMs) to represent the underlying distribution of the data.
 In \cite{Kemmler:2013:OCG:2514172.2514288} comparatively better performances have been obtained by estimating the conditional density of the one-class distribution using Gaussian priors.

 The concept of Support Vector Machines (SVMs) was extended for the problem of one-class classification in \cite{Scholkopf:2001:ESH:1119748.1119749}.
 Conceptually this algorithm treats the origin as the out-of-class region and tries to construct a hyperplane separating the origin with the class data.
 Using a similar motivation, \cite{Tax:2004:SVD:960091.960109} proposed Support Vector Data Description (SVDD) algorithm which isolates the training data by constructing a spherical separation plane.
+In \cite{ELM}, a single layer neural network based on Extreme Learning Machine is proposed for one-class classification.
+This formulation results in an efficient optimization as layer parameters are updated using closed form equations.
 Practical one-class learning applications on different domains are predominantly developed based on these conceptual bases.

 In \cite{Rodner11one-classclassification}, visual anomalies in wire ropes are detected based on Gaussian process modeling.
 Anomaly detection is performed by maximizing KL divergence in \cite{rodner:2016}, where the underlying distribution is assumed to be a known Gaussian.
 A detailed description of various anomaly detection methods can be found in \cite{Chandola:2009:ADS:1541880.1541882}.